jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Mend-State-of-Supply-Chain-Threats.md

-the confidence in their processes to be able to handle an incident in less than 24 hours (22%) and those requiring four days to approximately a week (19%) (Figure 5\).
-This suggests some variability remains in the kind of controls in place.
+the confidence in their processes to be able to handle an incident in less than 24 hours (22%) and those requiring four days to approximately

-The confidence these results reflect did not carry over into the respondents perception of the overall state of their organizations software Figure 3\.
+Figure 3\.

+Importance of Supply Chain Risks
+Rank the following types of third\-party and supplier risk to your organization in order of importance.

+Software

+Digital supply chain

+Third\-party vendors and contractors

+Open source software

+Firmware

+Container security

+Hardware components

 Overall Rank

+1

+2

+3

+4

+5

+6

+7

 Score
-Software
-1

 1,101
-Digital supply chain
-2

 1,020
-Third\-party vendors and contractors
-3

 993
-Open source software
-4

 943
-Firmware
-5

 665
-Container security
-6

 596
-Hardware components
-7

 580

 Note: Rank is based on a weighted score.
 Responses are weighted, and scores represent the sum of all weighted counts.
-Data: Dark Reading survey of 242 cybersecurity and IT professionals, June 2023 Importance of Supply Chain Risks
+Data: Dark Reading survey of 242 cybersecurity and IT professionals, June 2023

-Rank the following types of third\-party and supplier risk to your organization in order of importance.
+in how their organization would respond to a supply chain attack.
+Seventy percent indicate their organizations have designated staff to respond to supply chain issues or know whom to call in case of a supply chain attack, and 67%

+a week (19%) (Figure 5\).
+This suggests some variability remains in the kind of controls in place.

+The confidence these results reflect did not carry over into the respondents’ perception of the overall state of their organizations’ software

+Dark Reading Reports

-August 2023 12
+August 2023 11

 Table of Contents

+Figure 4\.

-The State of Supply Chain Threats
+Response to a Supply Chain Attack
-Dark Reading Reports
+Please tell us how much you agree or disagree as to how your organization would respond to a supply chain attack.

+Strongly
+agree

+Somewhat
+agree

+Neither
+agree nor
+disagree

+Somewhat
+disagree

+Strongly
+disagree

+My organization has clear processes for how to handle a supply chain incident

+28%

+39%

+24%

+We have designated staff to respond to supply chain issues, or we know whom to call in case of a supply chain attack

+My organization will need to hire an outside team or consultant to deal with a supply chain incident

+My organization will need to shut down operations/ business processes to deal with an attack

+31%

+39%

+20%

+16%

+10%

+27%

+20%

+31%

+32%

+ 7%

+ 8%

+16%

+24%

+ 2%

+2%

+10%

+14%

+Data: Dark Reading survey of 242 cybersecurity and IT professionals, June 2023

 supply chain security.
-Less than a quarter (24%) perceive their software supply chain to be fully secure, and almost an equal number (23%) say they have a ways to go to secure the software supply chain (Figure 6\).
+Less than a quarter (24%) perceive their software supply chain to be fully secure, and almost an equal number (23%) say they have “a ways to go” to secure the software supply chain (Figure 6\).
 A third (33%) describe their efforts as a work in progress, either almost or halfway finished.

-When asked to rank issues in software supply chain security, respondents say they are worried about vulnerabilities in third\-party libraries, followed by developers downloading and importing malicious packages and components, and attackers tampering with existing libraries and repositories to include malicious code (Figure 7\).
-Whats troubling is that despite these concerns, many organiza\- tions have not implemented controls to protect their software supply chain and to limit damage.
+When asked to rank issues in software supply chain security, respondents say they are worried about vulnerabilities in third\-party libraries, followed by developers downloading importing malicious packages and and components, and attackers tampering with existing libraries and repositories to include malicious code (Figure 7\).
+What’s troubling is

+that despite these concerns, many organiza\- tions have not implemented controls to protect their software supply chain and to limit damage.